Oral OKT3 for the Treatment of Active Ulcerative Colitis

 - Pregnant or breastfeeding females or females wishing to become pregnant within the next 6 months or unwilling to use birth control

-- Alkaline phosphatase, AST, ALT, or direct bilirubin >1.5x normal.
-Elevated indirect bilirubin related to likely Gilbert's disease is permissible.
+- Alkaline phosphatase, aspartate aminotransferase (AST), alanine aminotransferase (ALT), or direct bilirubin >1.5x normal: elevated indirect bilirubin related to likely Gilbert's disease permissible

-- Use of any of the following medications: Azathioprine, 6-mercaptopurine, Methotrexate, Mycophenolate Mofetil, Tacrolimus, Cyclosporine, Thalidomide, Adalimumab, Infliximab, Certolizumab, Natalizumab, rectal steroids.
+- Use of any of the following medications: Azathioprine, 6-MP, Methotrexate, Mycophenolate Mofetil, Tacrolimus, Cyclosporine, Thalidomide, Adalimumab, Infliximab, Certolizumab, Natalizumab, rectal steroids.
 Theophylline, sulfonylureas, NSAIDs or aspirin within 10 days of study enrollment

 - Psychiatric illness or substance abuse that would interfere with ability to comply with protocol requirements or give informed consent

-- Subjects with a clinically significant infectious, immune mediated or malignant disease
+- Clinically significant infectious, immune mediated or malignant disease

-- Subjects who are receiving an elemental diet or parenteral nutrition
+- Receiving an elemental diet or parenteral nutrition

-- Subjects with anemia (Hb < 8 gm/dl).
-If the patient has known significant cardiac disease, patients with Hb < 10.5 will be excluded.
+- Anemia: hemoglobin (Hb) < 8 grams/deciliter (g/dL).
+If the subject has known significant cardiac disease, subjects with Hb < 10.5 g/dL will be excluded.

 - Prior exposure to OKT3